fluid-project/uio-wordpress-plugin/readme.txt

 = Are there any themes themes that already work well with UIO? =

 The plugin has been tested with several themes, and we found that the Miranda theme responds very nicely.
+The default Twenty Seventeen theme also works fairly well, although some layout tweaks may be required for some preference combinations.

 == Issue Tracker ==

 http://issues.fluidproject.org/browse/FLOE/component/11510#selectedTab=com.atlassian.jira.plugin.system.project%3Acomponent-issues-panel

+== Development ==

+See https://wiki.fluidproject.org/display/fluid/UI+Options+Wordpres+Plugin+Development+Guide for information on developing the plugin.